 Besides using browser side caching, the IBM NC System allows for server side caching.
-Since HTML pages are not static, but created through Net.Data macros, a lot of time and processing power can be saved if already created pages are kept in a caching directory.
+Since HTML pages are not static, but created through Net.Data macros, caching already created pages in a caching directory enhances response time by saving processing time.
 By default the naming convention of these HTML pages is based on CategoryID/ProductID and StoreID.
 If a user requests a Product Category page of an Internet Store, which has already been provided to other shoppers, that page will not be generated through Net.Data macros again but just retrieved from the cache directory.